eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 2. Use `docker image ls` to identify the Codewind images.
 3. Then, enter `docker image rm` to remove them.

-If installing and starting Codewind still fails, you can use Docker system prune.
-However, this command removes more than just the Codewind Docker images:
+If installing and starting Codewind still fails, you can use Docker system prune:<br>
+**Caution:** Docker system prune removes more than just the Codewind Docker images.
+It can potentially remove all of your images.
 1. Stop Codewind.
 2. Enter the `docker system prune -a` command.
 3. Review the list of items that Docker system prune removes.